leighmcculloch/gochecknoinits/README.md

 ## Why

-Init functions cause an import to have a side effects, and side effects are hard to test, reduce readability and increase the complexity of code.
+Init functions cause an import to have side effects, and side effects are hard to test, reduce readability and increase the complexity of code.

 https://peter.bourgon.org/blog/2017/06/09/theory-of-modern-go.html
 https://twitter.com/davecheney/status/871939730761547776